There are no items in the cart.

-In very small tanks that run as aquascapes or planted tanks, adding the liquid fertilizer can sometimes be a bit of a hassle.
-Depending on size, only very small amounts of daily fertilizer are needed, sometimes even less than 1ml.
-This can for example be the case with a full iron fertilizer.
-This means, using a dosing pump is off the table, because one stroke of the pump amounts to roughly one ml - which is way too much for such a small amount of water.
-But we have a solution for this as well.
+In very small tanks, like nano aquariums, that are used as aquascapes or planted tanks, adding the liquid fertilizer can sometimes be a bit of a hassle.
+Depending on the aquarium volume, only very small amounts of daily fertilizer are required, sometimes even less than 1 ml.
+This can - for example - be the case with a complete iron fertilizer.
+This means, using a dosing pump is off the table, because one stroke of the pump amounts to roughly 1 ml - which is way too much for such a small amount of water.
+But we have a solution for this problem as well.

-The Aqua Rebell Dropper can be attached to all available Aqua Rebell bottles.
-This makes an addition in droplet form possible.
-The dispenser is still sealed upon delivery and should be punctured at the tip with a thin needle to allow for drop drop by drop dispensing.
-If you cut the tip off with a pair of scissors, the amount added will be too large.
+The Aqua Rebell Dropper can be screwed onto all available Aqua Rebell bottles.
+With the dropper, you can add fertilizer drop by drop.
+The dispenser is sealed upon delivery and should be punctured at the tip with a thin needle to allow for drop-by-drop dispensing.
+If you cut the tip off with a pair of scissors, the amount of fertilizer that comes out will be too large.

-To convert the number of droplets to milliliters, you use the following rule of thumb: About 20 drops make 1 milliliter.
-An example: the daily requirement for a nano tank with plants is 0,5 ml of Aqua Rebell Mikro Basic Eisen.
-This means, ten drops per dose can be administred with the dropper.
+To convert the number of droplets to milliliters, you can use the following rule of thumb: About 20 drops make 1 milliliter.
+An example: the daily requirement for a nano tank with plants is 0.5 ml of the complete iron fertilizer Aqua Rebell Mikro Basic Eisen.
+Ergo, ten drops should be administered with the dropper once a day.

-Another possibility is the addition of fertilizer using a syringe.
-Depending on the scale of the syringe, more accurate dosing in 0.2 or 0.1 ml increments is possible.
-The so-called insulin syringes are particularly well-suited for this with their very precise and fine scale.
-Nevertheless, the addition by means of a syringe is quite laborious.
-Especially with only half- or less filled fertilizer bottles you first have to pour the nutrient solution into another, smaller vessel in order to draw up the syringe.
-In addition, they tend to get sticky after some time, especially when iron fertilizers are administered with it.
-To avoid this, the syringe should be rinsed with clean water after each operation.
-Also in terms of cleanliness, this method has disadvantages.
-By handling the fertilizer bottle, cup and syringe, sometimes a drop of fertilizer may end up on the floor cabinet and cause unsightly stains.
+Another possibility is the addition of fertilizer by means of a syringe.
+Depending on the scale of the syringe, an accurate dosage in 0.2 or 0.1 ml increments is possible.
+The so-called insulin syringes are particularly well-suited for this task, since their scape is very fine and precise.
+Nevertheless, the addition with a syringe is quite laborious.
+Especially when your fertilizer bottle is only half full or less, you'll first have to pour the nutrient solution into another, smaller vessel in order to draw up the syringe.
+In addition, syringes tend to get sticky after some time, especially when complete iron fertilizers are administered with them.
+To avoid this, the syringe should be rinsed with clean water after each application.
+This method has more disadvantages, especially in terms of cleanliness.
+When you work with the fertilizer bottle, a cup and the syringe, it may happen that a drop of fertilizer ends up on the floor cabinet, leaving unsightly stains.

 Unfortunately, this method also has disadvantages.
-On the one hand, it is not allowed to use regular tap water for this, but 100% demineralised water, exclusively (for example from a reverse osmosis system).
-Otherwise, impurities contained in the tap water may undergo a chemical bonding with the elements of the fertilizer and thus impair the effect.
-On the other, you don’t just dilute the nutritional minerals but also the preservatives!
-This has a negative effect on the shelf life of the liquid fertilizer.
+On the one hand, you can't use regular tap water for this, but need 100% demineralized water (for example from a reverse osmosis system).
+If you use tap water, impurities may bond chemically with the elements of the fertilizer and thus impair its effect.
+On the other hand, you don’t just dilute the nutritional minerals but also the preservatives!
+This can have a negative effect on the shelf life of the liquid fertilizer.

-Retrofitting the fertilizer bottle with a dropper surely is the better solution here, especially because it is possible to fine-tune the dosage very precisely, which isn’t the case with diluted nutritional solutions.
+Retrofitting the fertilizer bottle with a dropper surely is the most favorable solution here, especially because it is possible to fine-tune the dosage very precisely, which isn’t the case with diluted nutritional solutions.